 Rhodiola can also help quell anxiety symptoms, and this recipe can handle even more rhodiola, for those who want an extra boost.
 I personally think the recipe can accommodate up to 3 Tablespoons of rhodiola powder before the flavor comes through.
 Of course, you can play around with the proportions to suit your taste– but I wouldn’t exceed 3 Tablespoons unless you want to make this cookie into a proper “supplement”.
 As always, check with your doctor before taking any new herbs and supplements.

 Love peanut butter and gluten-free baked goods?
-Then you’ll love our Dopamine-Enhancing Gluten-Free Peanut Butter Brownies.
+Then you’ll love making our Dopamine-Enhancing Gluten-Free Peanut Butter Brownies.
+Or, take the G&L Peanut Butter Taste Test.